Lipstick on your collar, said you were untrue."

 In a case of Reality Is Unrealistic, the lipstick marks are generally shown in visual media as a clear impression of a woman's lips on one of the points of the collar.
 In real life, the mark is more likely to be a smear or smudge near or along the top edge, unless she was deliberately marking his shirt as a challenge to the wife.

-- A Carl's Jr. commercial: A woman finds red marks on her boyfriend's collar and starts to throw his stuff out the window (which is a trope itself).
+- A Carl's Jr. commercial: A woman finds red marks on her boyfriend's collar and starts to throw his stuff out the window.
 The guy appears below, eating a burger and wiping the barbecue sauce on his collar.

 - Inverted in a Jack-in-the-Box commercial: The wife sees the stain on her husband's shirt and instantly assumes it's dipping sauce.
 The guy protests saying it's just him having an affair, and then the phone rings.
 The wife answers, and Jack hurriedly tries to impersonate the lover.